forcedotcom/cli/releasenotes/sf/README.md

 * FIX: The `--license-type` flag of `org create sandbox` is now playing nice.
 In particular, its default value doesn't override the `licenseType` setting in the sandbox definition type when you don't specify the flag.
 And you no longer get an error when you specify both the flag and the `licenseType` definition file option.
 (GitHub issue [#2026](https://github.com/forcedotcom/cli/issues/2026), plugin-org [#667](https://github.com/salesforcecli/plugin-org/pull/667))

+* FIX: String replacements before deploying metadata to the org are now working consistently on Windows, regardless of the shell you use.

+    Special thanks to [micha79x](https://github.com/micha79x) for an excellent repo that reproduced the problem, and for doing most of the detective work.
+(GitHub issue [#1885](https://github.com/forcedotcom/cli/issues/1885), source-deploy-retrieve PR [#958](https://github.com/forcedotcom/source-deploy-retrieve/pull/958))

 ## 1.77.0 (May 10, 2023) [stable]

 ANNOUNCEMENT: If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).